What if a human didn't even write the next phishing email you get?

 2. Voice Cloning and Deepfake Scams

 This is where it gets terrifying.
-Modern AI tools can clone your entire voice from just a short audio snippet pulled from a public video.
-Cybercriminals are already exploiting this to impersonate CEOs, managers, or even family members.
-You receive a call from someone who sounds exactly like your boss, telling you to wire money immediately or divulge a password.
+A modern AI tool can clone your entire voice given only a very short audio snippet from a public video.
+Cybercriminals are already taking advantage of this to impersonate CEOs, managers, or even a family member.
+You receive a call from an entity that sounds very much like your boss telling you to wire money right away or to divulge a password.
 You can't tell it's a scam without verifying through another channel.

 3. Faster Malware Development